 The electronics were simple, but still had to be failsafe.
 I used a thermostat to monitor the temperature in the dome and ensure the main power would be shut off if it rose too high.
 Dual fans for redundancy.
 If any of the fuses blow, the fixture will shut off.
 The logic side is handled by an Arduino mega for simplicity and replaceability.
 Next to that was installed a master brightness knob to allow the staff to fine-tune the output and ensure everyone was happy.

-To supply the parts and actually build the exhibit, I relied on the generous donations of Tait Towers, ATOMIC, and my employer Nimblist.
+To supply the time, funding, parts and actually build the exhibit, We pooled the generous donations of Tait Towers, ATOMIC, and Nimblist.
 Tait handled the supply and cnc routing of the plywood.
 Atomic printed all the graphics, cnc cut the control surfaces, and made the hanging targets.
 I handled procurement of all other parts, remaining fabrication, and assembly through both my own resources and Nimblist's.

 The first step was to inspect the parts made by 3rd parties and make whatever modifications were necessary to match the design.
 After that, assembly of the base began.
 Some parts I fabricated myself such as the electrical box, fixture and fan attachment plates.
 Other parts like the control surfaces needed to be milled to size on my cnc, as they were supplied too large.